There are many reasons why dentists might want to have their practices appraised.

 From a pure numbers standpoint — and viewing the practice as an isolated asset — this opinion of value may be accurate, but unrealistic.

 Two practices with nearly identical financial numbers, equipment, physical characteristics, and staff may have similar values, but may not generate the same selling or purchase price.
 The market factor or market value will have a dramatic impact on the two practices.
 As in real estate, the mantra, “location, location, location” is all-important when viewing a practice.
 This is never more obvious than when practices are located in rural areas verses urban areas, the right side of the tracks versus the wrong side of the tracks, or the run-down area versus the new growth area.

 Hiring an appraiser who is familiar with your area and who practices within that locale will help you determine whether you set a realistic value for your practice.
 The right professional is critical as you attempt to maximize your practice value.
 Pricing your practice to the market will ensure a fair price for both you and a buyer, and will ensure a timely sale.

 The value placed on your practice must pass the “justification test.”
 After expenses, will it pay the debt service, provide adequate cash flow to the buyer, and withstand the need for future new equipment, as well as fluctuations in business cycles?
 Adequate cash flow is always relative to any buyer, but it has to be more than a buyer would earn as an associate to justify the risks that are part of any sale or purchase.

-John M. Cahill, MBA, of John M. Cahill Associates, has more than 30 years of experience in the dental industry, including all aspects of appraisal, sales, purchases, and buy-ins in connection with dental transitions.
-Cahill is a member of American Dental Sales, Inc. He can be reached at (510) 844-0330, or by e-mail at email@example.com.
-See the classified ads for names and addresses of ADS members in your area.
+John M. Cahill, MBA, of Western Practice Sales, has more than 30 years of experience in the dental industry, including all aspects of appraisal, sales, purchases, and buy-ins in connection with dental transitions.
+Cahill is a member of American Dental Sales, Inc.